 Minimally Invasive Knee Replacement Surgery

 Total knee replacement is a very successful surgical treatment for knee arthritis.
-Minimally invasive knee replacement surgical techniques lessen tissue trauma and improve patient outcomes.
-This minimally invasive approach involves much smaller incisions than the usual 10-12 inch incisions used in the traditional knee replacement.
+Dr. Jeffrey DeClaire’s minimally invasive knee replacement surgical techniques lessen tissue trauma and improve patient outcomes.
+This approach involves much smaller incisions than the usual 10-12 inch incisions used in the traditional knee replacement.
 It spares the quadriceps muscle and tendon, which controls the knee’s bending, from being cut to access the knee joint.